Model suggests slick could zoom up East Coast

 Zeroing in on quantum effects

-he aim of the research is to better understand the processes that lead to high-temperature superconductivity.
+The aim of the research is to better understand the processes that lead to high-temperature superconductivity.
 High-temperature superconductors could revolutionize electric generators, MRI scanners, high-speed trains and other devices.
-Co-author of the study is Jian-Xin Zhu, of Los Alamos National Laboratory. (
+Co-author of the study is Jian-Xin Zhu, of Los Alamos National Laboratory. (full story)

 Bomb squads sharpen skills in robot rodeo